ADS-Frank/ExceptionHandling/ExceptionHandling.md

 }
 ```

-DONT - Throw unchecked exceptions.
-These are unchecked by the compiler
-and thus without the programmers knowledge, could change the execution of the program.
+DONT - Throw unchecked exceptions from public methods.
+These are unchecked by the compiler and thus without the programmers knowledge, could change the execution of the program.

 ```java
 /**